 Not all appliances are made equal.
 Although every appliance in your home consumes energy, utilizing each one will have a different impact on your monthly electricity bill.
 Understanding which of your appliances use the most energy, as well as when they’re pulling power from the grid, can help you save substantially on your monthly utility bills.

-After 2017 witnessed 40% year-over-year growth, the U.S. electric vehicle (EV) industry is poised for further success in 2018.
-There’s no one single reason for the uptick in EV sales in America – states like California are requiring car dealers to offer electric car options, costs are coming down, battery technology is improving, and manufacturers are inventing stylish new designs for the modern day electric car.
+The U.S. electric vehicle (EV) industry is poised for further success in 2019 after a massive year of growth in 2019.
+There’s no one single reason for the uptick in EV sales in America – states like California are requiring car dealers to offer electric car options, costs are coming down, battery technology is improving, and manufacturers are inventing stylish new designs for the modern-day electric car.

 In today’s current era of renewable energy targets, action is not just limited to political entities such as the federal government, states or individual cities.
 In fact, many corporations are getting in on the act by promoting corporate sustainability programs or contracting directly with renewable energy developers to build solar and wind farms specifically for their company.
 As the solar and wind industries continue to grow, corporate renewable procurement and targets will play a substantial role in driving renewable energy to greater and greater heights.

 Solar energy is the most abundant energy resource on Earth.
 It can be captured and used in several ways, and as a renewable energy source, is an important part of our clean energy future.

 It seems like Tesla is inescapable in the news today.
 In addition to the current car lineup of the Model S, Model X, and Model 3, there are now substantiated rumors and reports of a new vehicle coming down the pipeline: the Tesla Model Y.